appleseedlab/superc/README.md

 ## Building SuperC

-Type `make` in the source root tree.
-Then, to ensure that SuperC uses your machines builtin macro values, do the following:

-    cd src/xtc/lang/cpp/
-    make configure
+Starting from the root of the xtc source tree, run the following:

+    cd src/xtc/lang/cpp/  # go to the SuperC directory make configure  # configure SuperC
-    cd -  # go back to the source root
+    cd -  # go back to the source root make  # build all of xtc

 ## Testing SuperC